Patriotic Potatoes | Fourth of July Recipes

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-It’s the most patriotic week of the year – happy fourth of July to my USA readers!
-As with most things American, the fourth of July is just another excuse to do things over the top.
-That means red, white and blue themed EVERYTHING.
+It’s the most patriotic week of the year – happy Fourth of July to my USA readers!
+As with most things American, the Fourth of July is just another excuse to do things over the top.
+That means red, white, and blue-themed EVERYTHING.

 Even our grillables aren’t excluded from Uncle Sam’s favorite holiday.
-Lately I’ve been seeing “red, white and blue” potatoes at my local grocery store – which is basically a bag that includes fingerling purple, red skinned and yellow potatoes.
+Lately, I’ve been seeing “red, white, and blue” potatoes at my local grocery store – which is basically a bag that includes fingerling purple, red-skinned, and yellow potatoes.

 I served my crispy potatoes with my famous cilantro lime dipping sauce – but totally feel free to dip them in your favorite sauce instead!
 My cilantro lime dip may just be what made my boyfriend fall in love with me, so use at your own discretion.